sbaik97/Weather_Analysis/README.md

 - **Conclusion III:**
-  * Four DataFrames, vacation_start and end and three waypoints, are created for each city on the itinerary.
+  * Four DataFrames, vacation_start and end and three waypoints, are created for each city on the itinerary [Vacation_Itinerary.ipynb](/Vacation_Itinerary.ipynb).
   * The latitude and longitude pairs for each of the four cities are retrieved and a directions layer map between the cities and the travel map is created and uploaded as WeatherPy_travel_map.png [WeatherPy_travel_map.PNG](/Vacation_Search/WeatherPy_travel_map.png).
   * A marker layer map with a pop-up marker for the cities on the itinerary is created, and it is uploaded as WeatherPy_travel_map_markers.png [WeatherPy_travel_map_markers.PNG](/Vacation_Search/WeatherPy_travel_map_markers.png) with the following information: Hotel name, City, Country, Current weather description with the maximum temperature.